Gregorio-Moreta/nyc_subway_beherenow/README.md

 └── requirements.txt
 ```

 If it looks like the second example, you ran the command wrong.
-Make sure you ran `django-admin startproject nyc_subway . ` with the `.` at the end.
+Make sure you ran `django-admin startproject nyc_subway_beherenow . ` with the `.` at the end.
 Delete the directory and start over.
 Also make sure you've run the `pip freeze > requirements.txt` command after!

 #### Start the Server